dhananjaisharma10/Face-Classification-and-Verification/README.md

-# Image Classification and Verification
+# Face Classification and Verification
 This repository contains code to implement image classification and verification using a ResNet50 network.

 # Machine Learning Library